gatsbyjs/gatsby/docs/docs/linking-between-pages.md

 )
 ```

+The above code will add a link to the contact page, automatically rendered in HTML as `<a href="/contact/">` but with added performance benefits.

-Note that the value `"/"` for the `to` property will take users to the home page.
+> **Note:** the value `"/"` for the `to` property will take users to the home page.

 ## Using `<a>` for external links

-If you are linking to pages not handled by your Gatsby site and wish to have them open in a new window using the `target` attribute, use it with the `rel` attribute as seen below to avoid a vulnerability in which the referrer page can be replaced dynamically in JavaScript with a different page:
+If you are linking to pages not handled by your Gatsby site (such as on a different domain), you should use the native HTML `<a>` tag instead of Gatsby Link.

+Additionally, if you wish to have an external link open in new window using the `target` attribute, use the `rel` attribute as seen below to avoid a vulnerability in which the [referrer page](https://developer.mozilla.org/en-US/docs/Web/Security/Referer_header:_privacy_and_security_concerns) can be replaced dynamically in JavaScript with a different page:

 ```jsx
 import React from "react"